hyouteki/cop/memsafe/README.md

 %2 = ptrtoint i32* %1 to i64
 store i64 %2, i64* %a, align 8
 ```
 > As `a` is not a pointer but dynamically contains a pointer value.
 Thus we need to keep track of it as well.
-For this we need to track the pointer going through different instructions such as bitcast, getElementPtrInst, etc. In this example `a` is a child pointer of the parent pointer `ptr`.
+For this we need to track the pointer going through different instructions such as bitCastInst, getElementPtrInst, etc. In this example `a` is a child pointer of the parent pointer `ptr`.

 The first step is to replace every alloca instruction (stack allocation) and malloc call instruction (heap allocation) with a mymalloc call instruction (heap allocation of object and object metadata) so that we have access to the object metadata.
-For the alloca instruction, we need to determine the size of the requested object, which is done using the [getSizeOfAlloca](https://github.com/hyouteki/cop/blob/85915ab3f302626b6d80e7687dd354431654bb06/memsafe/MemSafe.cpp#L67-L80C2) routine.
-Once the size of the alloca instruction is calculated, we insert a mymalloc API call and include the myfree (equivalent to the free API) after the last use of the alloca instruction found in the original LLVM IR.
+For the alloca instruction, we need to determine the size of the requested object, which is done using the custom [getSizeOfAlloca](https://github.com/hyouteki/cop/blob/85915ab3f302626b6d80e7687dd354431654bb06/memsafe/MemSafe.cpp#L67-L80C2) routine.
+Once the size of the alloca instruction is calculated, we insert a mymalloc API call and include the myfree (equivalent to the free routine) after the last use of the alloca instruction found in the original LLVM IR.

 > This is handled by the [replaceAllocaToMymalloc](https://github.com/hyouteki/cop/blob/8c91b14a81bb1a3a23e77d700422e2ac2c6161ab/memsafe/MemSafe.cpp#L82-L191) API.

 Next step is to disallow out-of-bounds pointer accesses which is handled by the [disallowOutOfBoundsPtr](https://github.com/hyouteki/cop/blob/8c91b14a81bb1a3a23e77d700422e2ac2c6161ab/memsafe/MemSafe.cpp#L193-L259C2) API.
-It works by finding all the pointer accesses and adds a call instruction to the [isSafeToEscapeFunc](https://github.com/hyouteki/cop/blob/25c99cc5e4b7b7f1dde801def996db181f25a3f1/memsafe/support.c#L96-L115C2)(which is declared in the support.c file) before the current pointer access.
+It works by finding all the pointer accesses and adds a call instruction to a custom [isSafeToEscapeFunc](https://github.com/hyouteki/cop/blob/25c99cc5e4b7b7f1dde801def996db181f25a3f1/memsafe/support.c#L96-L115C2) before the current pointer access.
 The `isSafeToEscapeFunc` routine works by finding the closest base pointer of the given pointer and checks whether the given pointer lies in the bounds, i.e. `[basePointer, basePointer+baseSize)` of the base pointer.
 ``` c
 int *arr = (int *)mymalloc(sizeof(int)*50);
 arr[0] = 1;